It’s tough to make predictions, especially about the future (Yogi Berra)

 If you consider yourself a product and prospective companies to be the market, preparing for a software/IT job and being ‘marketable’ i.e. job-ready, can be one of the fastest compared to any other industries.
 Online learning was already a multi-billion dollar industry and the pandemic has put that industry on steroids.
 Google’s recent announcement of three six-month certifications that will be considered the equivalent of a four-year college degree is just a start.
 More and more tech companies will be accepting bootcamp-grads and thousands who already work in the industry attest to the fact how it’s possible to transition to a career in the software industry (possible does not mean easy).
 I challenge you to find another industry where you can land a professional job coming from a bootcamp/self-learning with similar pay.

 According to Levels.fyi, an entry-level software engineer makes six-figure salary (and that’s on the lower end of the salary spectrum).
 While money is not the only motivation for one’s career, it is definitely the main one for many.
 Non-technical roles in the software industry might pay slightly less but the average salary will still be higher compared to other industries (e.g. a Director of Marketing working in the software industry versus another industry).

 Either in terms of work or workplace, a career in the software industry can offer you flexibility like no other industry.
 Most software teams would allow you freedom on how you complete your tasks.
 Most engineering managers don’t micromanage and they are happy as long as you get the work done; not how it was done (as long as you follow good engineering practices, keep your code secure and reliable).
 This pandemic has definitely shown the world the importance and performance of remote work.

-If you’re reading this post and still undecided whether to start/transition your career in the software industry, connect with me and I hope to be able to change your mind :)
+If you’re reading this post and thinking that it might be late for you to start/transition your career in the software industry, connect with me and I hope to be able to change your mind :)